Simple Ways to Pet Proof Your Car Like a Pro

 - Install a pet barrier to prevent your dog from roving through the car and scratching the interior while you’re on the road.

-- Buckle your pet in with a safety harness (like this crash tested dog harness) – secured with a seat belt.
+- Buckle your pet in with a safety harness.
+Perhaps one like this crash tested dog harness – secured with a seat belt.
 Or keep your cat from clawing your car (and your lap) with this seatbelt safe, crash tested carrier.

-We love how these feature a water repellent cover and machine washable padding that’s easy to clean.
+We love how the latter features a secure and durable mesh dome and a washable plush liner that’s easy to clean.
 Safety and protection?
-What’s not to love.
+What’s not to love 😊

 It pays to be prepared for the unforgivable happening in your car (minimise those lasting stains or smells!).
 We recommend you keep this list of essentials in the boot to help you clean up quickly and safely: